 Break up corporate monopolies

 That starts by breaking up massive corporations so that small innovative businesses can rise up in the marketplace.
-So that fair competition and innovation drive our economy.
-So that companies are incentivized to spend money on research and development to stay ahead of their competitors, rather than spending it lobbying.
+So fair competition and innovation drive our economy.
+So that companies are incentivized to spend money on research and development to stay ahead of their competitors, rather than spending it on lobbying.
 We also need to revive our antitrust laws, increase Congressional oversight, and repeal or revise laws like Section 230 that shield these companies so everyday people have the power to compete in our economy, demand fair treatment in the workplace, and hold corporations accountable for abuse.

 Abolishing Corporate PACs And Safeguarding Democracy

 Right now, massive corporations are buying politicians like Senators Josh Hawley and Roy Blunt with corporate PAC donations so they can write the rules we all have to play by in our economy.
 They then direct their bought-off politicians to approve corporate judges who interpret the law on behalf of big corporations instead of workers and small businesses.
 This system is leaving working people across Missouri behind.

 But to flip the power dynamic in this country, Lucas believes we’ll need to do more than just hold corporate monopolies accountable in our economy — we need to also safeguard our democracy from corruption and empower everyday people to make their voices heard and their votes count.